vladeecom/3x-ui_ynh/README.md

 ## License

-The packaging repository is released under the MIT License.
+The packaging repository is released under the GPL-3.0 License.
 The upstream application keeps its own license.